 Before you start: what you are actually signing up for

 OpenClaw releases 1-2 major point releases per month and frequently introduces breaking changes.
-The community estimates $10,000-$20,000 per year in developer operations overhead for self-hosted instances managed at a production quality level — largely driven by the time cost of keeping up with updates, handling schema migrations, and rewriting custom skills when API surfaces change.
+The community estimates $10,000-$20,000 per year in developer operations overhead for self-hosted instances managed at a production quality level — largely the time cost of keeping up with updates, handling schema migrations, and rewriting custom skills when API surfaces change.

 System requirements